secrethub/secrethub-python/README.md

 The package supports Linux, Windows (32 and 64 bit) and MacOS.
 It is built for CPython versions 3.5 and above.

-Make sure you have create a SecretHub account and set up a credential on your system before using the library.
+Make sure you have created a SecretHub account and set up a credential on your system before using the library.
 See the [Credential](#credential) section for more info.

 > Note that passphrase protected credentials are not supported by the Python client.